Friday, December 28, 2018

 Hearing Aid 2

-Just over three years ago, I had a hearing test which confirmed that my hearing has somewhat deteriorated.
+Just over three years ago, I had a hearing test which confirmed that my hearing has deteriorated.
 The audiologist did assure that putting on hearing aid would help to restore some of my hearing loss back to a reasonable level (Read here).
 However, I did not pursue this further mainly because of the exorbitant cost of acquiring a set of hearing aid of acceptable quality.

 Through the help of a relative, I managed to see an ENT doctor at a local government hospital at the end of February 2018 and followed up with a hearing test by an audiologist in early April 2018.
-At the end of the test, I was offered a variety of hearing aids to choose from to select a type of personal choice.
+At the end of the test, I was offered a variety of hearing aids to choose from and to select a type of personal choice.
 I was advised by that specific audiologist against choosing the smallest type because they may not be that sensitive.
 I opted for the medium range which if worn would "unfortunately" be fairly noticeable.

 The set selected would have looked like this!